victorperin/named-curry/README.md

 # Named Curry
 Build curry functions without worry with the naming order.

+# :construction::construction::construction: Work In Progress :construction::construction::construction:

+This is not a production ready project.

+(Look at the disclaimer if you want to help. :v:)

 ## Basic usage
 ```javascript
 const namedCurry = require('named-curry')